Transgender history: Brazil

 European explorers reported transmasculine and transfeminine identities among the indigenous populations in the 16th century.
 Beginning in the mid-18th century, sex and gender in the daily life of indigenous people was systematically restructured by the state to align with heteronormative European family structures.
 Over the next 100 years there were repeated arrests for cross-dressing, mostly targeting black travestis.

-In the 1950s and 60s, gay bars began to open in Rio de Janeiro and travestis gained greater prominence in the theater, having previously been relegated to Carnival and drag balls.
-The military dictatorship (1964–1985) heavily persecuted and censored travestis and many were systematically pressured into sex work.
+In the 1950s and 60s, gay bars began to open in Rio de Janeiro, and travestis gained greater prominence in the theater, having previously been relegated to Carnival and drag balls.
+The military dictatorship (1964–1985) heavily persecuted and censored travestis; many were systematically pressured into sex work.
 The abertura period (1975–1985) saw the growth of the various LGBT movements, though the Brazilian homosexual movement excluded travestis for a while.
 Travestis began to star in television and become household names.

 By the early 1990s, travestis and transsexuals organized political organizations which organized against police violence and for better care for those with HIV/AIDS.
 By the late 1990s they were included in the Brazilian homosexual movement, and prominent gay and lesbian organizations expanded their scope to gay, lesbian, and travesti/transsexual.
-The next few decades saw greater recognition by the state, culminating in the passage of legislation in the 2010s protecting gender-affirming care, establishing the right to name and gender changes, and establishing non-discrimination protections on the basis of gender.
+The next few decades saw greater recognition by the state, culminating in the passage of legislation in the 2010s protecting gender-affirming care, establishing the right to name and gender changes, and establishing non-discrimination protections based on gender.
 At the same time, violence against travestis has continued in Brazil, which in 2021 had the largest number of trans and queer people murdered worldwide for the 13th consecutive year, and the majority of the population continues to be engaged in prostitution.